dumberjs/dumberjs.github.io/migrate-from-aurelia-cli.md

 ### Source files

-In the gulp file `gulpfile.js`, user can modify the source files directly.
+In your local `gulpfile.js`, user can modify the source files directly.

 ```js
 function build() {